 PACER is America's all-but-inaccessible public database of court records.
 Carl Malamud explains the problem—and the solution: you.

 A large and very up-to-date archive of Aaron's government files, extracted through Freedom of Information Act requests.
 Read the rest

 Here's a recent talk given by Princeton's Steve Schultze where he argued for the right of all Americans to access federal court records online at no charge.
-He made these remarks not only because it is fundamental to a democracy that the people know what their government is doing, but because his friend Aaron Swartz was improperly persecuted by the government for his efforts to ensure that all Americans can exercise this right.